Reconstruction of depth-3, top fan-in two circuits over characteristic zero fields: Introduction

 \subsection{Uniqueness of Representation}

 Shpilka et. al. showed the uniqueness of circuit representation in \cite{Shpilka07} using rank bounds for Polynomial Identity Testing.
 The bound they used were from the work of Dvir et. al. in \cite{DS07}.
-It essentialy states that the rank of a simple, minimal $\Sigma\Pi\Sigma(k)$ circuit ($d\geq 2, k\geq 3$) which computes the identically zero polynomial is $\leq 2^{O(k^2)}\log^{k-2}d$.
-For circuits over reals improved rank bounds were given by Kayal et.al. in \cite{KayalSa09}.
+It essentially states that the rank of a simple, minimal $\Sigma\Pi\Sigma(k)$ circuit ($d\geq 2, k\geq 3$) which computes the identically zero polynomial is $\leq 2^{O(k^2)}\log^{k-2}d$.
+For circuits over char $0$ fields improved rank bounds were given by Kayal et.al. in \cite{KayalSa09}.

 In a series of following work the rank bounds for identically zero $\Sigma\Pi\Sigma(k)$ circuits got further improved.
-The best known bounds over real fields were given by Saxena et. al. in \cite{SS10}.
+The best known bounds over char $0$ fields were given by Saxena et. al. in \cite{SS10}.
 We rewrite Theorem 1.5 in \cite{SS10} here for completion.

-\begin{theorem}[Theorem 1.5 in \cite{SS10}] Let $C$ be a $\Sigma\Pi\Sigma(k,d,n)$ circuit over field $\R$ that is simple, minimal and zero.
-Then, $rk(C) < 3k^2$. \end{theorem} Let $c_{\R}(k) = 3k^2$.
+\begin{theorem}[Theorem 1.5 in \cite{SS10}] Let $C$ be a $\Sigma\Pi\Sigma(k,d,n)$ circuit over field $\F$ that is simple, minimal and zero.
+Then, $rk(C) < 3k^2$. \end{theorem} Let $c_{\F}(k) = 3k^2$.
 This gives us the following version of Corollary 7, Section 2.1 in \cite{Shpilka07}.

-\begin{theorem}[\cite{Shpilka07}] Let $f(\B{x})\in \R[x]$ be a polynomial which exhibits a $\Sigma\Pi\Sigma(2)$ circuit
+\begin{theorem}[\cite{Shpilka07}] Let $f(\B{x})\in \F[x]$ be a polynomial which exhibits a $\Sigma\Pi\Sigma(2)$ circuit

-$A = \prod\limits_{j\in [M]} A_j, B=\prod\limits_{j\in [M]} B_j, G = \prod\limits_{i\in [d-M]} G_i$, where $A_i,B_j,G_k \in Lin_{\R}[\B{x}]$. $gcd(A, B)=1$, and $Sim(C) = A+B$ has rank $\geq c_{\R}(4) +1$ then the representation is unique.
+$A = \prod\limits_{j\in [M]} A_j, B=\prod\limits_{j\in [M]} B_j, G = \prod\limits_{i\in [d-M]} G_i$, where $A_i,B_j,G_k \in Lin_{\F}[\B{x}]$. $gcd(A, B)=1$, and $Sim(C) = A+B$ has rank $\geq c_{\F}(4) +1$ then the representation is unique.
 That is if: